feel2code/cinema_parser/README.md

 # Parsing top films from site about films
-App parsing info and return file for database.
+App parsing info from `kinoafisha` website and return file for database.